SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 - Warm clothing layers.
 As mentioned above, it can get cold in Iceland!
 Make sure to bring several warm layers to adapt to changing weather conditions.

-The next thing to consider when camping in and traveling through Iceland is food and drinks.
+The next thing to consider when camping in and traveling through Iceland is camping food and drinks.

 Consider bringing a variety of foods – even a cooler with traditional Icelandic food to get a taste of the country while you explore it!